muzi2018/Isaaclab_Parkour/README.md

 ## How to Deploy sim2sim or sim2real

-it is future work, i will open this repo as soon as possible
+it is a future work, i will open this repo as soon as possible

 sim2sim: isaaclab to mujoco